Marin County Assistance Programs.

 St. Vincent De Paul Society of Marin County (phone (415) 454-3303) helps the currently homeless, and they also run a program known as The Home Visits Program, which arranges for volunteers to visit needy individuals and families at risk of eviction to provide temporary financial assistance with paying bills, including rental payment as well as cooling, heating and utility bill payment.
 Assistance provided by the program is paid directly to the landlord or to the utility company.

 Other resources offered to Marin County residents can include food, eviction prevention from the Help Desk, and even transportation assistance programs.
 A focus is on preventing homelessness in the region, so vouchers, grants, and referrals are offered.
-More details Marin St. Vincent De Paul.
+More details Marin County St. Vincent De Paul.

 West Marin Community Resource Center – Partners with county agencies and non-profit community organizations to help people address their basic needs.
 A number of programs are offered, including these below.